jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    option is combined with the cache key at cache lookup time.
    Changing this value has the effect of an instantaneous, zero-cost cache purge since it will cause all subsequent cache keys to change.
-Since this is an overrideable configuration, it can be used to purge the entire cache, or just a specific :file:`remap.config` rule.
+Since this is an overridable configuration, it can be used to purge the entire cache, or just a specific :file:`remap.config` rule.

-.. ts:cv:: CONFIG proxy.config.http.cache.allow_empty_doc INT 1
-   :reloadable:
-   :deprecated:

-   Enables (``1``) or disables (``0``) caching objects that have an empty response body.
-This is particularly useful for caching 301 or 302 responses with a ``Location`` header but no document body.
-This only works if the origin response also has a ``Content-Length`` header.

 .. ts:cv:: CONFIG proxy.config.http.doc_in_cache_skip_dns INT 1
    :reloadable: